microsoft/vscode-docs/docs/containers/debug-netcore.md

 ## .NET SDK vs. Dockerfile Build

-There are two ways to build and debug your app inside a container: using a Dockerfile or, for .NET 7 and above, without a Dockerfile.
+There are two ways to build and debug your app inside a container: using a Dockerfile or, for .NET 7 and later, without a Dockerfile.

 ### .NET SDK Container Build (Debug without `Dockerfile`)